ansys/pyansys-units/doc/source/user_guide/register_unit.rst

 Instance-Scoped
 ---------------

-- ``UnitRegistry.register_unit(unit, composition, factor)`` adds a new unit symbol to that single registry instance.
-It does not change global state, avoids temporal coupling, and keeps the registry scope clean.
+- The ``UnitRegistry.register_unit(name, composition, factor)`` method adds a new unit symbol to that registry instance.
 - Duplicate registrations on the same instance (including collisions with built-in units) raise ``UnitAlreadyRegistered``.